Nannopterygius: Paleoecology

 The type species is known from the Kimmeridge Clay Formation in Dorset, England.
-The Kimmeridge Clay hosts a wealth of marine fossils dating to the Kimmeridgian and Tithonian stages of the Late Jurassic, many of which are incredibly well preserved, however unfortunately very little has been published.
+The Kimmeridge Clay hosts a wealth of marine fossils dating to the Kimmeridgian and Tithonian stages of the Late Jurassic, many of which are incredibly well-preserved; however, very little has been published.
 At the time, Europe represented an island archipelago which was closer to the equator than it is today, surrounded by warm, tropical seas.
 The Kimmeridge Clay specifically represents an offshore marine environment, in which the seafloor was far enough below the surface not to be disturbed by storms.
 It was home to a great variety of marine life, including many cephalopods, fishes such as Thrissops and the early ray Kimmerobatis, and remains of occasional dinosaurs like Dacentrurus which had been washed out to sea.
 It is most famous for diversity of marine reptiles, such as the metriorhynchids Metriorhynchus and Plesiosuchus, the plesiosaurs Colymbosaurus and Kimmerosaurus, and the ichthyosaurs Grendelius and Thalassodraco.
 The apex predators of the Kimmeridge ecosystem would have been the several species of the pliosaurid Pliosaurus which have been recovered there, as well as large metriorhynchids like Plesiosuchus.
 Additionally, the pterosaurs Cuspicephalus and Rhamphorhynchus are also known from the Kimmeridge Clay.

 The species N. yasykovi and N. saveljeviensis are known from the Volga region of Russia, which gives the Volgian stage its name.
 Though very little is known or published about the fossils of these localities, fossils of a number of marine animals have been recovered, including several species of the ichthyosaurs Arthropterygius, Grendelius, and Undorosaurus.
 In addition, fossils of the pliosaurid Pliosaurus rossicus and indeterminate remains belonging to a metriorhynchid, as well as a high diversity of ammonites including the large-bodied taxon Titanites, are also known from the Volgian-aged sediments of this region.